Historic buildings to visit in the British Isles

 Avoncroft Museum of Historic Buildings, Bromsgrove, Hereford and Worcester

-Beginning with the 16th-century Merchant's House, 25 historic buildings have been dismantled and re-erected on the site, including a 16th-century cruck barn, 17th-century cock pit, Victorian mission church, toll-keeper's house and windmill, and a 1946 prefab.
-The collection is notable for its range of building materials timber, brick, corrugated iron, steel, asbestos, concrete and fibreglass.
+Beginning with a 16th-century merchant's house, 25 historic buildings have been dismantled and re-erected on the site, including a 16th-century cruck barn, 17th-century cock pit, Victorian mission church, counting house, toll-keeper's house and windmill, Edwardian garden pavilion, and a 1946 prefab.
+The collection is notable for its range both of building types and building materials: timber, brick, corrugated iron, steel, asbestos, concrete and fibreglass.

 Beamish Open Air Museum, Beamish, County Durham, DH9 0RG